 Mark W. Bennett is Board Certified in Criminal Law per the Texas Board of Legal Specialization and is considered one of the most professional attorneys in Texas.
 Mark is often active as an educator of lawyers who are just starting out and is also active in federal court, advocating for the Constitutional Rights of his clients.
 Mark is the owner and operator of his own law firm; Bennett & Bennett, and is also respected as one of the most tactful counselors in the game today.

-If You’re Convicted of a Crime in Texas…
+Best Practices when Accused of a Crime in Texas…

 Some of the best practices for individuals accused of a crime in Houston is to abstain from any discussions involving their case with media, family, friends, fellow inmates, and anyone other than the lawyer representing them on their case.
 The worse thing that can happen to you is for something you said to come back and bite you in the ass.
 Even in jail you shouldn’t discuss your case because it’s not uncommon for inmates to seek deals from the state on their own case in exchange for testifying against a fellow inmate.
 This is why it’s best to bond out immediately because human beings are social creatures and even with the best of intentions something can slip and be used against you.